 Now we will create our flowchart.
-To make our microcontroller execute code indefinitely we use a while(1) loop in our flowchart.
+To make our microcontroller execute code indefinitely we add a while(1) loop to our flowchart.
 This loop condition essentially means that whatever code is placed within our loop will execute, forever.

-You can drag the Loop over to your flowchart, yet using Templates create the Loop for you.
+Drag a Loop over to your flowchart as seen below.
 By default the loop command is set to be a while(1) loop, so it does not need any further configuration.